openblockchains/awesome-diem/README.md

 > As a result, one of the association's directives will be to work with the community to research and implement
 > this transition, which will begin within five years of the public launch of the Libra Blockchain and ecosystem.

-V2.0 Update
+V2.0 Update - Nine Month Later in April 2020

 A: "Most notable evolutions are:
-... replacing the originally planned transition to a permissionless form of [public blockchain] governance to a market-driven open and competitive network [managed by Facebook].", says [David Marcus (Head of Novi @ Facebook Financial)](https://twitter.com/davidmarcus/status/1250786163964559360)
+... replacing the originally planned transition to a permissionless form of [blockchain] governance to a market-driven open and competitive network [managed by Facebook].", says [David Marcus (Head of Novi @ Facebook Financial)](https://twitter.com/davidmarcus/status/1250786163964559360)